Data-Science-for-Linguists-2024/Stance-Taking/project_plan.md

 Using the [Santa Barbara Corpus of Spoken American English](https://www.linguistics.ucsb.edu/research/santa-barbara-corpus) (SBCSAE), I will conduct a discourse analysis on stance taking between interlocutors.
 Specifically, I will focus on varying lexical items in order to investigate investment.
 The SBCSAE contains a variety of different types of speech, but I will only be using the transcripts of face-to-face conversations involving spontaneous speech.

 ## Data
 The corpus contains 60 recordings and transcriptions, totaling in about 249,000 words.
 Since I am interested in spontaneous speech and natural (or as natural as possible) conversation, only 43 of the 60 transcriptions will be usable.
+To identify the usable transcripts, I went through each description on the main website and excluded those that weren't face-to-face conversations.
+The excluded files consisted of events like lectures, meetings, tours, phone calls, and storytelling, among others.

 The UCSB webiste provides a title and brief summary for each recording, giving important context regarding the content of the conversation.
 The transcripts themselves contain times stamps that correspond to the recordings, as well as a variety of different non-alphanumeric characters that indicate other aspects of the speech.
 Those will be cleaned out when I process the data.

 ## Analysis
-In his paper "Stance and Stancetaking" from 2022, Scott Kiesling discusses theories of stance and quantitative approaches to the topic.
+In his paper "Stance and Stancetaking" from 2022, Dr. Scott Kiesling discusses theories of stance and quantitative approaches to the topic.
 His theory has 3 dimensions: evaluation, alignment, and investment, though for the present study I am most interested in **investment**.

 Investment can be understood through categories like epistemicity and evidentiality, but Kiesling explains that it can also be "embedded in the meanings of lexical items and contructions" as well as in "hedges and boosters" (Kiesling p.
 420).
 For example, *I mean* is used to increase investment, while *just sayin'* is meant to decrease investement.
 Another example given is the difference between the uses of like vs love, and dislike vs hate, showing how the choice reflects the speakers current investment in the topic.